Skip to content

 Colors:

-Histograms are chart types that display the distribution of numerical data by dividing the data into intervals, or “bins,” and plotting the number of observations that fall into each bin.
+A histogram is a type of chart that shows how numerical data is distributed by dividing it into intervals, or “bins,” and plotting the frequency of observations within each bin.

-Histograms are a powerful tool for analyzing and visualizing numerical data and are commonly used in fields such as statistics, data science, and economics.
+Histograms are ideal for displaying continuous data—like height, weight, or age—and offer valuable insights into the data’s shape, central tendency, and variability.
+This tool is essential for analyzing and visualizing numerical data and is widely used in fields such as statistics, data science, and economics..

 Types Of Histograms